Tetra IDBS E-Workbook Connector

 Default (download all files, multi-transforms):

-• payload_2: The full file corresponding to the hit given in payload_1
+: The full file corresponding to the hit given inpayload_1

-• payload_1: The list of hits from Elasticsearch.
+: The list of hits from OpenSearch.
 For Skip Retrieve, this will be a list containing a single hit.
-Looking at the body of the Elasticsearch response, this corresponds to hits.hits.
+Looking at the body of the OpenSearch response, this corresponds tohits.hits

 Output

-This script should put out a list of spreadsheet updates.
-The expected format of these is:
+This script should put out a collection of spreadsheets and optionally (in connector v1.3.0 or later) warning messages.
+The following is the expected format of these outputs:

 type SpreadsheetUpdate = {